 About 30 minutes east of Seville the mountains appear in the distance and the flat plain turns into mounded hills and fields that are covered in what looks like golden brown grasses or else with olive trees.
-And then after about an hour we were in the mountains.
+And then after about an hour we are in the mountains.

-We also visited Setenil, with a fortress up on a rocky out-cropping and then down below, rock ledges overhanging a riverbed, with caves where the Romans stored wine and where cafe owners now store potato chips and olives and wine and kegs of Cruzcampo.
+Later in our trip we visited Setenil, with a fortress up on a rocky out-cropping and then down below, rock ledges overhanging a riverbed, with caves where the Romans stored wine and where cafe owners now store potato chips and olives and wine and kegs of Cruzcampo.

 The next day we went to Cueva de Pilates, a giant cave system with large rooms, huge eerie stalagmite and stalactite structures that look like the skeletons of some strange plant or pipe organs, and paintings from as far back as 32,000 years ago.
 No photos were permitted, but the paintings looked similar to the well known ones in Lascaux.
 And below, a view from the cave entrance.